pkp/pkp-docs/getting-found-staying-found/en/1-getting-found-visibility.md

 #### The anatomy of a DOI
 A DOI consists of a series of characters divided into two parts -- a prefix and a suffix, which are separated by a slash.
 The prefix uniquely identifies the registrant (i.e. the publisher) of the title, and the suffix identifies the specific object.
 So, for example:

-For, example, this article: [“Health Care Professionals’ Opinions and Expectations of Clinical Pharamacy Services on a Surgical Ward”](http://www.cjhp-online.ca/index.php/cjhp/article/view/1606)
+For, example, this article: [“Health Care Professionals’ Opinions and Expectations of Clinical Pharmacy Services on a Surgical Ward”](http://www.cjhp-online.ca/index.php/cjhp/article/view/1606)

 The DOI in this case is  10.4212/cjhp.v69i6.1606